fardog/snowpack/README.md

 ------

 Right now, snowpack can store any file to Glacier, and stores the ID of any archived file to an SQLite DB for later retrieval.
-There is a basic de- duplication process in place, where file checksums and sizes are stored, and a file is considered to be a duplicate if those two items match a previously stored file.
+There is a basic de-duplication process in place, where file checksums and sizes are stored, and a file is considered to be a duplicate if those two items match a previously stored file.
 The file's location and other info are still stored in the database as though it was uploaded.